couchbaselabs/couchbase-lite-tests/servers/c/README.md

 2. Find you the latest successful build number.
 Skip this if you have already known a specific build to test.

    ```
-   ./jenkins/pipelines/main/latest_successful_build.sh c 3.2.0
+   ./jenkins/pipelines/main/latest_successful_build.sh c 4.0.0
    ```

 3. Build and Run

    From this directory (`servers/c`), use the platform build script in the `scripts` directory to build and assemble the built artifacts.
-   The build script requires CBL version number and optional build number.
-Without specifying the build number, the script will download the public release CBL binary.
-The built artifacts including the TestServer binary or application and the asset folder will be located at
+   The build script requires CBL edition, version, build number, and dataset version.
+When specifying the build number = 0, the script will download the public release CBL binary.
+The dataset versions available now are 3.2 and 4.0.
+The built artifacts including the
-   `build/out/bin` directory.
+   TestServer binary or application and the asset folder will be located at `build/out/bin` directory.

 ### macOS

 ```
-./scripts/build_macos.sh enterprise 3.2.0 28
+./scripts/build_macos.sh enterprise 4.0.0 8 4.0
 cd build/out/bin
 ./testserver
 ```